 This visualization provides an immediate, intuitive comparison of the relative production scale and market dominance of major players in the global automotive industry.

-Our core-team will evaluate your work in the above process.
-If we determine that your team's performance in the above process matches our needs, we will accept your team's contributions for Zernium development.
+Our core-team will evaluate your work .
+If we determine that your contribution matches our needs, we will accept it for Zernium development.

 Zernium is released with the open-source MIT-License.
-Everything you reveal to another contributor may be considered open-sourced.
-To retain rights over any intellectual property you own, take care to not reveal it to other contributors or team-members.
+Everything you communicate to our team may be considered open-sourced.